deanward81/bakedbean.org.uk/content/posts/2021-05-airdrop-anywhere-part-3.md

 ### Understanding the request

 This payload represents a set of information that the sender knows about - notably the hashes of the sender's email address and phone number.
-This is used by AirDrop in "contact-only" receive mode to see if it knows the sender and allows the receiver to determine whether it should "expose" its details to them
+This is used by AirDrop in "contact-only" receive mode to see if it knows the sender and allows the receiver to determine whether it should "expose" its details to them.

-Contact information is embedded within the plist we received above as an `NSData` instance.
-This is interpreted as an array of bytes and it turns out it's a PKCS7-signed payload, signed with Apple's root CA. .NET Core gives us the `SignedCms` class to validate the signature.
+Contact information is embedded within the plist we received above as an `NSData` instance - effectively a binary blob.
+It turns out it's a [PKCS7](https://en.wikipedia.org/wiki/PKCS_7)-signed payload, signed with Apple's root CA. .NET Core gives us the `SignedCms` class to validate the signature.
 To use it we need a copy of Apple's root CA public key which we can extract from KeyChain or, easier, just grab directly from [PrivateDrop](https://github.com/seemoo-lab/PrivateDrop-Base/tree/be54e158b3a8e3d86adfb804b4f54b308733bef8/Sources/PrivateDrop%20Base/Resources/Certificates) and embed it as a resource in `AirDropAnywhere.Core`.
 Here's the code to validate the payload (taken from [`DiscoverRequest.cs`](https://github.com/deanward81/AirDropAnywhere/blob/2021-05-17-receiving-files/src/AirDropAnywhere.Core/Models/DiscoverRequest.cs)):

 ```c#
 /// <summary>